User Tools

 Licensing Requirements for Realtors

-Realtors and real estate agents both work in the real estate industry, but there are some key differences in terms of licensing requirements.
+Both real estate agents and realtors work in real estate but have different licensing requirements.

-Realtors are real estate agents that are members of the National Association of Realtors.
+Realtors on the other hand are real estate brokers who are members of NAR.

 Code of Ethics is a code of ethics that sets Realtors apart by requiring them adhere to certain standards and practices.